berkeakcy/GetirClone/README.md

 # GetirClone
 you can add the listed products to the shopping basket and remove the products from the shopping basket.
 You can search the products from the search page .
-(Gift and person will be updated later)
+(Gift and person will be update later)

 # Used Technologies
 + Kotlin